 Business License Benefits

 Aside from local licensing regulations, whether a business license is required or not, there are benefits to registering your business.
-Dependent upon the business structure, you may be able to claim certain tax deductions, and eliminate the personal liability for business debts and litigation claims.
+Dependent on the business structure, you may be able to claim certain tax deductions, and eliminate the personal liability for business debts and litigation claims.
 A state registration provides your business a greater appearance of legitimacy, reduces identity theft opportunities, and also creates a presumptive ownership of your business name within your state.
 Lastly, many banks require an EIN, State Registration, and Articles of Incorporation to open a bank account.

-So before you open your small business, take the time to consider: do you want to protect your personal assets, avoid fines and penalties, and boost your business credibility?
+Before you open your small business, take the time to consider: do you want to protect your personal assets, avoid fines and penalties, and boost your business credibility?
 Be sure to consider obtaining your business licenses first.

 Are you and/or your business Florida based?
 If so and you need help with your business licenses, we’re here for you.
 Contact us here.